p7e4/dnsearch/README.md

 ## note

 - It is recommended to use https://github.com/Cgboal/SonarSearch
-- The process of constructing the data will cost 30+ hours(maybe more) on a normal disk, make sure you have 300G free disk space
+- The process of constructing the data will cost 30+ hours(maybe more) on a normal disk, make sure you have 350G free disk space.

 ## using docker